 - Schedule this task, then save the changes

-Additionally, if you enable Advanced settings for the first task, you can configure it to run that second task as a postflight action.
+Additionally, you can configure the first task to run that second task as a postflight action in Advanced Settings.